StephenWhittington/MilestoneProject1/README.md

   3. Try to click on images of the band playing and verify that it opens a slide to view them
   4. Confirm that the user can view/read the information they want

-### How my Website works on different browsers and screen sizes
+### How My Website Works On Different Browsers And Screen Sizes

 I have tested my project in different screen sizes, and i am happy of how it works from mobile first set up to desktop.
 After finishing most of my project i was advised by my mentor to hide some content on mobile first, So with CSS and media